KJB88/KJB88.github.io/_projects/wp_sim.md

 </p>
 <p>
   <h5>The Project</h5>
     The Project itself was innovative and revolutionary for the company.
 It was to provide a whole-new interactive and visual way to visualize data.
-Using data pulled from various department, physical specialist machines and ground-crew reporting, the simulation would provide a top-level overview of a facility.
+Using data pulled from various departments, specialist sensing hardware, factory PLCs and ground-crew reporting, the simulation would provide a top-level overview of a facility.
 The ability to tune down the scope to visualize elements at a micro level granted great freedom to decision makers on where, when and how processes could be optimised.
-This also allowed for predicting delays,sandboxing hypothetical contingencies and war-gaming unfavourable scenarios without impacting the site's output.
+This also allowed for predicting delays, sandboxing hypothetical contingencies and war-gaming unfavourable scenarios without impacting the site's output.
+All of this was done in Unity - a games development engine.
 </p>

 <p>